 If you have a shell script that would benefit from a layer of “handling code”, Pypiper helps you convert that set of shell commands into a production-scale workflow, automatically handling the annoying details (restartablilty, file integrity, logging) to make your pipeline robust and restartable.

 If you need a full-blown, datacenter-scale environment that can do everything, look elsewhere.
 Pypiper’s strength is its simplicity.
-If all you want is a shell-like script, but now with the power of python, and restartability, then Pypiper is for you.
+If all you want is a shell-like script, but now with the power of python, some built-in benefits, and syntactic sugar, then Pypiper is for you.